dfuenzalida/euler-cljc/README.md

 PRs welcome.
 Make a new solution file with the `new` script:

-    script/new 012 username
+    script/new number username

-where `username` is your Github or Bitbucket username.
+where `number` is the problem number and `username` is your Github or Bitbucket username.
 Then fill in the solution in the file.
 If the input and answers are still empty you will have to provide it in `data.cljc`.

 This repo does not accept multiple inputs and answers.

-## Dev
+## Development

-Read [here](https://nrepl.xyz/nrepl/usage/server.html) how to get an nREPL for this project.
+Read [here](https://github.com/dfuenzalida/euler-cljc/wiki/How-to-launch-a-REPL-for-this-project) how to get an REPL for this project.

 ## Tests

-Make sure the tests for your solution pass with the `test-one` script.
+Make sure the tests for your solution pass with the `test-one` script, eg: `./script/test-one 42 myusername`.

 Please do not run calculations outside the tests.
 Memoized functions are permitted.
 Top-level lazy sequences are fine as long as they are not realized outside the tests.